Manage Administrators and Support Center Users

 You are responsible for managing your tenant administrators, including revoking privileges from users as necessary.
-You are responsible for all activities that occur under your account/tenant.
-You can add, configure, and remove tenant administrators in the Auth0 Dashboard.
+You are responsible for all activities that occur under your Auth0 account and tenant.
+As an Auth0 tenant administrator, you can add, configure, and remove administrators in the Auth0 Dashboard.

 Application-specific access includes the following: